 Ways to pay

 There are 3 ways to access hip surgery at Practice Plus Group:

-If you choose to pay for yourself you can book an initial appointment for £95 by calling us or completing our self pay enquiry form.
-The initial appointment includes x-rays and blood tests, so you won’t find any hidden costs.
+If you choose to pay for yourself you can book an initial appointment £95 by calling us or completing our self-pay enquiry form.
+The initial appointment includes X-rays and blood tests, so you won’t find any hidden costs.
 You can have your initial consultation within 2-3 weeks, and surgery around 4-6 weeks later.
-For more information you can view our National Price List or download our Private Patient Terms and Conditions.
+For more information, you can view our national private hospital price list or download our Private Patient Terms and Conditions.